To start - avoid all the stuff –

 -Don’t take tags off/unpack anything.
 This is a hard one.
 But just have it in the closet, know it is there, and if suddenly you are like, wow a tickle-me Elmo would be perfect in this situation, then you can open it.
-Otherwise, you can donate/re-gift/Craigslist it when your baby outgrows it/you need the space for some other useless gift.
+Otherwise, you can donate/re-gift/Craigslist it when your baby outgrows it/you need the space for all the other stuff that invades.
 (Also, remember that most household items serve dual purpose.
-Wooden spoons are awesome teethers…a coin in an Altoids tin is a super rattle…dishcloths are good burpcloths- and way more fashionable!...etc…)
+Wooden spoons are awesome teethers…a coin in an Altoids tin is a super rattle…dishcloths are good burpcloths - and way more fashionable!...etc…)

 -Don’t buy things on your own…at least not in advance.
 Take people’s cast-offs and gifts as the goodwill that it is.
 Try to make those things work.
 In the moment, when you are like, jeez, my kid just keeps giving himself a black eye with this wooden rattle, we really need a soft rattle, you can Amazon Prime it to arrive in 48 hours.
+(Amazon Family is free for a year!)
 You really just never know what your baby/situation is going to demand – you’ll drive yourself crazy if you try to anticipate everything you might need.

 This Itzbeen Pocket Timer changed my life as a first-time mom.
 I get it for all new moms.
 There are certainly cellphone apps that do the same thing.
 But you can leave this out so your partner knows that baby’s diaper was changed 2 hours ago without waking you or getting into your phone’s app to check.
 It also a has a “freebie” button which is good for medicine, etc. A game changer.
 Also get a good see-at-night clock on the baby’s bedroom wall.
 You will honestly have no idea what time it is for so much of the time.